 Rear Adm.
-Brad Cooper is the son of a career Army officer and calls Montgomery, Alabama, his hometown.
-He is a 1989 graduate of the U.S. Naval Academy and earned a master’s degree in strategic intelligence from the National Intelligence University.
-He is also a graduate of the U.S. Army Command and General Staff College and studied international relations at Tufts University’s Fletcher School of Law and Diplomacy.
+Cooper is a native of Montgomery, Alabama and the son of a career Army officer.
+He is a 1989 graduate of the U.S Naval Academy and has earned a Master’s in Strategic Intelligence from the National Intelligence University.
+He has also studied national security policy and international relations at Harvard University’s John F. Kennedy School of Government and Tufts University’s Fletcher School of Law and Diplomacy.

-He is a surface warfare officer whose sea assignments include USS Thomas S. Gates (CG 51), the Cruiser-Destroyer Group 8 staff embarked in USS Dwight D. Eisenhower (CVN 69), USS Anzio (CG 68), USS Fitzgerald (DDG 62) and USS Vicksburg (CG 69).
+At sea, Cooper served onboard USS Thomas S. Gates (CG 51), the Cruiser-Destroyer Group 8 staff embarked onboard USS Dwight D. Eisenhower (CVN 69), USS Fitzgerald (DDG 62), USS Anzio (CG 68) and USS Vicksburg (CG 69).
 He commanded USS Russell (DDG 59) and USS Gettysburg (CG 64).
-During these tours, he deployed nine times and participated in 13 real world operations spanning every combatant command theater of operation.
+He has deployed nine times and participated in 13 operations around the world.

-His personal decorations include the Defense Superior Service Medal (two awards), Legion of Merit (three awards), Bronze Star Medal and the Cheon-Su National Security Medal from the Republic of Korea.
-Cooper is the recipient of the Adm.
-Elmo Zumwalt Award for Visionary Leadership.
-Crews with whom he has served have earned ten “Battle E” awards for operational excellence.
-While on Gettysburg, his amazing crew won the Battenberg Cup as the best ship, aircraft carrier or submarine in the U.S. Navy’s Atlantic Fleet.
+Cooper is the recipient of more than 40 personal and unit-level awards, including the Defense Superior Service Medal (two awards), Legion of Merit (four awards), Bronze Star Medal, Cheon-Su Medal for National Security from the Republic of Korea and Japan Defense Cooperation Medal.
+He is a recipient of the Admiral Elmo Zumwalt award for visionary leadership.
+While in command of USS Gettysburg, his amazing crew was recognized with the Battenberg Cup as the best ship, submarine or aircraft carrier in the U.S. Navy’s Atlantic Fleet.